-How can you know when a baby is full and has had the right amount of breastmilk or formula?
-During bottle feeding and breastfeeding alike, parents move from trying to find signs that a baby is hungry to looking for assurances that the baby has had enough to eat.
+How can you know when a baby is full, and has had the right amount of breastmilk or formula?
+Whether they’re bottle-feeding or breastfeeding, parents alternate between being alert to signs that a baby is hungry and looking for assurances that the baby has had enough to eat.
 Just as there are usually clear signs that a baby is hungry, there are clear signals that a baby is full: They’ll turn their heads away from the breast or bottle, spit the extra food out, or fall asleep.
 But there are a few circumstances in which parents can miss the mark.
 Can you overfeed a baby?
 The answer is yes.
 But there’s also a chance that some feeding issues will leave them hungry.

 “Feed ‘on demand’ normally works best,” Palmer says.
 “Typically, babies will let you know if they are hungry.”